gruntwork-io/terragrunt-engine-opentofu/README.md

 For more information, see the [Terragrunt IAC Engine RFC](https://github.com/gruntwork-io/terragrunt/issues/3103).

+## Features

+### Automatic OpenTofu Binary Installation

+The engine supports automatic downloading and installation of OpenTofu binaries.
+This feature eliminates the need to manually install OpenTofu on your system and ensures consistent versions across different environments.

+**Key Benefits:**

+- **Version Management**: Specify exact OpenTofu versions for consistent deployments
+- **Automatic Downloads**: Binaries are downloaded and cached automatically
+- **Concurrent Safety**: File locking prevents race conditions during parallel downloads
+- **Smart Caching**: Downloaded binaries are cached in `~/.cache/terragrunt/tofudl/` for reuse

+**How it works:**

+- If no version is specified, the engine uses the system's OpenTofu binary
+- When a version is specified, the engine automatically downloads and caches the binary
+- Subsequent runs with the same version reuse the cached binary
+- File locking ensures safe concurrent access across multiple Terragrunt runs

 ## Usage

 To utilize the OpenTofu Engine in your Terragrunt configuration, you need to specify the `engine` in HCL code.